Orange-OpenSource/pyorangecloud/README.md

 # USAGE DOCUMENTATION

-See the included html file pyorangecloud_doc.html or visit doc provided online.
+See the included html file pyorangecloud_doc.html or visit the doc provided online in the wiki page.

 # LICENSE
 The sofware is licensed under Apache-2.0 terms.